uzyovoys/zenbot/_pages/botscript.md

 It is much more powerful then all of those examples we have already seen.
 You can express a very complex patterns with usage of alternatives, options, repeats, wildcards and other stuff.

-There is a [special page about pattern syntax](/patterns/) in this documentation.
+There is a [special chapter about pattern syntax](/pattern/syntax.) in this documentation.

 Patters can also be included inside a context.
 In such case it become the _general_ patterns which can be used inside another patterns and so on.